testing-blaze/testingblazeframework/README.md

 2. Maven
 3. Appium Server (For mobile testing only)

+##### After your installations, simply copy the parent and dependency of framework from maven central to your POM.
+See sample project from below link.

 ## How to use it ?

 The framework offers a gherkin style of code writing which makes each line of code readable and it also provides access to all type of devices,libraries from a single line